 Converting Flat Files into a Relational Access Database

-This is the PowerPoint slideshow that Armen Stein, President of J Street, presented to the KEGS Access SIG.
-It shows how to tackle the problem of converting old “flat” data (from Excel, text or wherever) to your relational Access tables.
+This PowerPoint deck shows how to tackle the problem of converting old “flat” data (from Excel, text or wherever) to your relational Access tables.
 Includes a sample database showing the techniques mentioned in the slides.
 PowerPoint, Access MDB, 820K.

 Access Security Basics

 Access User Level Security (ULS) has been deprecated for the ACCDB file format, but many people are still using ULS for their legacy Access MDB applications.
-Here is a PowerPoint slide deck that Armen Stein, President of J Street and Access MVP, has presented to Access user groups.
-It describes various approaches for securing an Access database with ULS, with some common mistakes that developers often make and tips to avoid them.
+Here is a PowerPoint slide deck that describes various approaches for securing an Access database with ULS, with some common mistakes that developers often make and tips to avoid them.
 PowerPoint file, 139k.